 A woman experiencing postpartum depression may exhibit any of the following symptoms:

-- Excessive worrying or feeling overly anxious
+- Excessive worrying or feeling overly anxious.

-- Difficulty sleeping or sleeping too much
+- Difficulty sleeping or sleeping too much.

-- Trouble with concentration and memory
+- Trouble with concentration and memory.

-- Difficulty making decisions
+- Difficulty making decisions.

-- Lack of interest in self-care, like dressing and bathing
+- Lack of interest in self-care, like dressing and bathing.

-- Poor appetite or overeating
+- Poor appetite or overeating.

-- Lack of energy to perform everyday tasks
+- Lack of energy to perform everyday tasks.

-- Crying frequently, even about minor things
+- Crying frequently, even about minor things.

-- Showing too much (or not enough) concern for the baby
+- Showing too much (or not enough) concernfor the baby.

-- Loss of pleasure or interest in things that used to be enjoyable
+- Loss of pleasure or interest in things that used to be enjoyable.

-Responding to PPD
+Responding to Postpartum Depression

 When a woman or family member suspects postpartum depression, it should not be ignored.
 Understanding how to identify and address PPD is a process unique to each woman and her family.
 Read on to learn more about resources available to women who may be experiencing postpartum depression.